hayden-donnelly/space-janitor/README.md

-# Space Janitor
+## About

 Space Janitor is an arcade cleaning game made in 48 hours for the Ludem Dare 42 compo.
+This repository contains the complete unity project (confirmed working on version x)

 ## Authors